syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

         public bool Recurrence { get; set; }
         public string RecurrenceRule { get; set; }
     }
+{% endhighlight %}

- // Define the below model classes, if there is a need to use those classes in view page
+Also, define the below model classes in your application, if there is a need to make use of the features such as multiple resources, categories, priorities, context menu and timzone collection in your sample application.

-public class ResourceFields
+{% highlight c# %}

+// Define the below class, whenever the multiple resources and grouping feature is used in your sample project. public class ResourceFields
     {
         public string Text { set; get; }